Romania national football team: 1994 World Cup

 Romania missed out on Euro 1992.
 Scotland qualified after Romania drew a must-win last match in Sofia against Bulgaria, with Nasko Sirakov's equalizer sealing their fate.

 Romania was successful, however, in reaching another World Cup in the United States in 1994.
-Despite losing in Belgium and suffering a heavy 5–2 defeat in Czechoslovakia, Romania went into their last match at Cardiff Arms Park with Wales needing a win to pip them to a place in the finals.
+After losing in Belgium and suffering a heavy 5–2 defeat in Czechoslovakia, Romania went into their last match at Cardiff Arms Park with Wales needing a win to pip them to a place in the finals.
 Goals from Gheorghe Hagi and Dean Saunders meant the game was finely balanced, before Wales were awarded a penalty.
 Paul Bodin of Swindon Town stepped up but hit the woodwork and Romania went on to win 2–1, Florin Răducioiu's late goal proving unnecessary as Czechoslovakia dropped a point in Belgium and were eliminated.

 At the finals, Romania were one of the most entertaining teams in the early stages, with Gheorghe Hagi, Florin Răducioiu and Ilie Dumitrescu on form.
-Romania beat Colombia at the Pasadena Rose Bowl in Los Angeles 3–1.
-All but one of Romania's games took place in California, and they were awarded the advantage of playing most of their games in Los Angeles.
+Romania beat Colombia 3–1 at the Pasadena Rose Bowl in Los Angeles (all but one of Romania's games took place in California, and they were awarded the advantage of playing most of their games in LA).
 Răducioiu opened the scoring before Hagi scored a spectacular second from wide on the left touchline.
 Adolfo Valencia pulled one back with a headed goal just before half-time, but Romania held on and Răducioiu sealed the win with a late third.

 In Detroit's indoor Pontiac Silverdome, the temperature soared due to the greenhouse effect in the indoor arena.
-Switzerland, acclimatized after having already played the hosts there, outran Romania in the second half and turned a 1–1 half time score into a surprising 4–1 win.
+Switzerland, acclimatized after having already played the hosts there, outran Romania in the second half and turned a 1–1 half time score into a 4–1 win.
 Romania responded by beating the hosts 1–0 in Pasadena with an early Dan Petrescu goal.